apache/struts-site/source/core-developers/localization.md

 <constant name="struts.i18n.search.defaultbundles.first" value="true"/>
 ```

+> More details can be found in [WW-5112](https://issues.apache.org/jira/browse/WW-5112) and the linked PR.

 ## Using only global bundles

 If you don't need to use the package-scan-functionality and only base on the global bundles (those provided by